-Here at Newquay Zoo we are home to 4 Visayan warty pigs – Randy, Dilang, May and Ada.
+Here at Newquay Zoo we are home to 3 Visayan warty pigs – Randy, Dilang, and May.
 Head towards the Secret Garden to find our warty pig enclosure.

 Found in the past throughout the Visayan Islands, these pigs are now extinct in at least 98% of their former range.
 The few surviving populations are concentrated in remaining forest areas on the Negros and Panay islands of Negros in the Philippines.

 The warty pigs eat fruits, roots and tubers but they have developed a taste for cereal crops and cultivated vegetables.

 The Visayan Warty Pig Conservation Programme was established in 1991 with the aim of re-introducing the species on the islands in the Philippines where it has been lost.
 Captive breeding and rescue centres have been established on Negros, with zoos worldwide, including Newquay Zoo, contributing to the captive population.

 Habitat destruction, over hunting for sport, reprisals for raids on crops and inadequate protection have resulted in the dramatic decline and likely extinction of the warty pig in the wild.
 There are now as few as 200 left in the wild.